Student Affairs Administration and Leadership - Doctor of Education

 - Defend practices that promote the worth, dignity, potential, and uniqueness of each person.

-Admission to the Ed.D. in Student Affairs Administration and Leadership is competitive and requires:
+Admission to the Doctor in Education in Student Affairs Administration and Leadership Program is competitive and requires:

 - A master's degree in student affairs, higher education, or related field;